 The first step is usually a Letter of demand.
 In this letter, your solicitor will demand payment of the debt to you within a certain frame, usually seven (7) days from the date of the letter.
 In the case of sending a letter of demand you need to be very careful about your words, you need to avoid any type of threats, harassment or intimation.
 If the debtor fails or refuses to pay the debt then you can go pursue the payment through court.
 There will be costs associated with making a claim through the court system however you may be able to ask the court for an order that the debtor pays you for some of your costs if your claim is successful.

-Mediation is another option for recovery of your debt, whether you are an individual or a business.
+Mediation is another option for debt recovery, whether you are an individual or a business.
 This is where you and the debtor meet with an independent third party to resolve any dispute about the debt and come to an arrangement.
 This process is generally encouraged by the courts as it means you avoid the time and expense of going to litigation and means that the parties have control of the process.
 If one of the parties fails to comply with any mediation agreement, then the matter can go to court.